Garfield's Fun Fest: Plot

 Back in the forest, Garfield attains the pond, drinks from it, and begins to feel funny.
 Garfield dances around and moves playfully until he remembers Fun Fest.
 Garfield takes some pond water in a bottle, and Freddy gives Garfield and Odie a hang glider; they soar over the forest, thanking the animals that helped them along the way.
 They crash land at the Fun Fest just in time for Garfield's scheduled slot.
 Garfield prepares to drink the Funny Water he stored, but the bottle had been destroyed in the crash landing, and all the water is now gone.
 Feeling that he has lost his funny forever, Garfield gives up and leaves.
 From behind a curtain, Garfield watches Arlene and Ramone dance and slinks off heartbroken.
 Arlene and Ramone spot him as he leaves.
 Arlene tries to get to him, but she is pulled back by Ramone and back into dancing.
 Freddy shows up and tells Garfield that the funny water was just plain water and it was never the funny water that made him funny, but rather himself that was funny, because of what he has done over his adventure, and that this should not even be about being funny.
 Freddy encourages Garfield to follow his heart by telling him this will be the only chance to prove himself.
 Knowing that Freddy's right, Garfield regains his hope.
 Determined to set things right with Arlene, Garfield goes back to the stage.

 Arlene meets Garfield on stage, and they dance.
 Not wanting to be upstaged, Ramone confronts Garfield and the two cats fight.
 In the process, Garfield rips off Ramone's clothing, revealing Ramone to be a robot.
-Using one of Ramone’s robotic arms, Garfield rips off the legs and robot face, revealing it to be Nermal in a robot suit, much to Garfield and Arlene's anger and to the shock of the crowd and judges.
+Using one of Ramone's robotic arms, Garfield rips off the legs and robot face, revealing it to be Nermal in a robot suit, much to Garfield and Arlene's anger and to the shock of the crowd and judges.
 As the crowd cheers for Garfield's performance, they boo Nermal and force him to shamefully get off the stage, disqualifying him.
 Garfield and Arlene share an encore and Garfield apologizes to Arlene for not even trying to dance with Arlene, as this was more important than winning.
 However, the two win cheers from everyone and win the contest by getting the first perfect score in Fun Fest history.
-Garfield and Arlene are crowned winners of Fun Fest while Nermal starts thinking of other ideas for next year's Fun Fest much to Odie's disbelief.
+Garfield and Arlene are crowned winners of Fun Fest while Nermal starts thinking of other ideas for next year's Fun Fest, much to Odie's disapproval and disbelief.
+Freddy finishes the story and flies off on the hang glider back to the pond.